nicksz/jTime/README.md

 ## jTime.js
 ### Run your code when you want it to run

-jTime lets coders achieve more control over when asynchronous calls get executed. jTime includes methods implemented over setTimeout() that run callbacks until or when a condition comes true, according to regular or irregular schedules, and according to other temporal criteria. jTime also includes the longEach() function that lets a long computation over an array yield intermettently to allow other callbacks to run in the single-threaded environment of a web browser.
+jTime lets coders control when asynchronous calls get executed. jTime includes methods implemented over setTimeout() that run callbacks until or when a condition comes true, according to regular or irregular schedules, or according to other temporal criteria. jTime also includes the longEach() function that lets a long computation over an array yield intermettently to allow other callbacks to run in the single-threaded environment of a web browser.